Schläppi Aloof & Noble mannequins for Burberry’s ‘Here We Are’ Exhibition

 'Here We Are' is an exhibition of British photography, curated by Christopher Bailey, Lucy Kumara Moore and Alasdair McLellan, in celebration of Burberry's September 2017 collection.

-Written by Ian Thompson | 03 October 2017
+Words by Ian Thompson | 03 October 2017

 Once again, we’re delighted to have been asked by Burberry to supply Schläppi Aloof and Noble mannequins for their September 2017 Collection and exhibition entitled ‘Here We Are’.